Justice League of America: Time and Consequences, Chapter 2: Stolen Energies

 As he fell stunned into her arms, she smiled again.
 “I knew if you could see and breathe while in shadow form, you could also hear.
 And in hearing, you could fall victim to my canary cry!”

-Ronnie Raymond was not thinking about a canary cry.
-He was recalling the cry of a pretty young woman.
-His girlfriend, Doreen Day, had been annoyed that he had missed so many of their dates of late.
-He had to think of a way to make it up to her.
+Canary cries were the furthest thing from Ronnie Raymond’s mind as he paced the campus of Vandermeer University, seeking a distraction from his romantic woes.
+His girlfriend, Doreen Day, had been annoyed that he had missed so many of their dates of late, and he had to think of a way to make it up to her.

-Now, the young man paced the campus of Vandermeer University, seeking a distraction from his romantic woes.
-He was so absorbed in his thoughts that he did not notice the altered condition of the campus as the grass gradually became increasingly high and the plants around the school seemed to move with a strange vitality.
+The young man was so absorbed in his thoughts that he did not notice the altered condition of the campus.
+The grass gradually became increasingly high, and the plants around the school seemed to move with a strange vitality.

 Ronnie pulled back as the touch of her strong perfume seemed to affect his senses.
 His eyes watered, and he began to feel hot and feverish.

-“I was told that you would be worthy of a fight.
-Seems I was wrong.
+“I was told that you would be worthy of a fight,” Poison Ivy said.
+“Seems I was wrong.
 Pity.
-You are a pretty-boy,” she said, recalling the manner in which Time Commander had told her where to find her foe and what he looked like.
+You are a pretty boy.”
+She recalled the manner in which Time Commander had told her where to find her foe and what he looked like.
 His hourglass had revealed that much of Ronnie’s secret; the Time Commander had shared it with Ivy alone.

 Ronnie realized that Batman’s seductive foe was attacking him deliberately.
 He also noticed the jungle-like forest of weeds and vines hid them from the view of anyone passing by.
 No need to be coy if this Michelle Pfeiffer of the philodendron set knows my business! he thought.

 “Ronald, that’s Poison Ivy!
 She’s toxic!
 Her control of plants, be it natural, a mutation, or by technological means, is legendary,” said the voice of Professor Martin Stein in Firestorm’s mind.
-Whenever Ronnie Raymond called upon the power of Firestorm, he and the professor merged into the nuclear-powered hero.
-While Ronnie controlled the hero’s movements, the professor acted as his advisor.
+Whenever Ronnie Raymond called upon the power of Firestorm, he and the Professor merged into the nuclear-powered hero.
+While Ronnie controlled the hero’s movements, the Professor acted as his advisor.

-“Made myself intangible and slipped through the vines.
-Couldn’t hurt or alter them, but I can sure control my own density,” said Firestorm as he emerged to confront the woman in leafy green.
+“Made myself intangible and slipped through the vines,” Firestorm said as he emerged to confront the woman in leafy green.
+“Couldn’t hurt or alter them, but I can sure control my own density.”

 “Ronald, she’ll die without air!” warned Professor Stein.

-“The plants are still again.
-I’d say you’ve done it!” said Stein.
+“The plants are still again,” said the Professor.
+“I’d say you’ve done it!”

-Firestorm smiled and said, “You know, for a psychotic killer who values plants above human life, she was a babe!”
+Firestorm smiled and said, “You know, for a psychotic killer who values plants above human life, she was a real babe!”

 Firestorm shrugged.
 “I see your point.
 Don’t judge the villainess by her curves!”

-At that moment, as the Red Tornado stood over a fallen Fadeaway Man, the latest member of this Injustice Gang to meet defeat at the hands of a Justice Leaguer, another costumed man watched in consternation.
+At that moment, as the Red Tornado stood over a fallen Fadeaway Man, the latest member of the Injustice Gang to meet defeat at the hands of a Justice Leaguer, another costumed man watched in consternation.

 He laughed bitterly.
 “Little did Ivy and Scarecrow and the rest suspect that I used their battles for my own good.
 I drained pure chronal energy from each of them when they were at their most active.
-The energies I’ve stolen from the heroes and villains will feed and power my new creation.”
+The energies I’ve stolen from the heroes and villains alike will feed and power my new creation.”

 The Time Commander walked over to a huge golden humanoid and smiled with pride as it slowly moved and emerged from the electronic web that surrounded its hulking form.
 “Cosmo II lives!” he shouted, recalling the original Cosmo that he had once built to battle both Green Lantern and Batman in his second battle with those two. (*) “I shall use him to slay Green Lantern, Batman, Dr. Carruthers, and all who dared mock or scorn the great John Starr!”